12 Foods That Naturally Boost Collagen for Skin That Looks Years Younger

 Chia seeds are packed with protein, despite their minuscule size.
 Use as a yogurt topping or create a healthier dessert by making a pudding or parfait.
 (Jar Bar NYC makes dairy-free parfaits in flavors like Banana Bread Pudding, Cinnamon Apple Pie, or Raspberry Coconut Mousse, available for purchase online.)

 This sweet orange fruit is high in vitamin A, a building block of collagen.
 Enjoy them raw or dried.
-Find out more fruits and veggies that are rich in good-for-you antioxidants.
+Find out more antioxidant-rich fruits and veggies.

 Bones and cartilage from animals like chicken or cows are a goldmine of both protein and natural collagen.
 Look for brands that use as few ingredients as possible and specify which parts of the animal is used, such as the knuckle or knee joints (try The Osso Good Co. or Bonafide Provisions).Read on for the other foods that help prevent wrinkles for glowing skin.